taura/parallel-distributed-programming-code-2024/30mlp/README.md

     read true label (class) from this file (default: /home/share/mnist-data/train_labels_60000_float32.npy) --verbose N
     show stats and progress (default: 1)
 ```

+* When given `--n-samples N --batch-sz x` the first batch is always sample 0, 1, ..., x-1, the second batch is x, x+1, ..., 2x-1, until you reach the end (sample N-1), after which you wrap around and start processing sample 0.
+* Of course, processing the same data twice in inference is meaningless, but this program is written to process arbitrary number of samples for the purpose of performance investigation.

 # Your work